RTH-tools/crispron/README.md

 	conda activate crispron
 	./bin/CRISPRon.sh test/seq.fa test/outdir

+**Output files**

+The script CRISPRon.sh outputs the following files:
+- 23mers.fa: the 23 nt target + PAM sequences extracted from the input FASTA file
+- 30mers.fa: the 30 nt prefix + target + PAM + suffix sequences extracted from the input FASTA file
+- CRISPRparams.tsv: a tab-separated table containing the free energy changes computed by the CRISPRoff software.
+These are the RNA-DNA hybridisation energy (both unweighted and weighted), the DNA-DNA opening energy, the RNA-RNA spacer self-folding energy, and the CRISPRoff score.
+For details, read about CRISPRoff at https://rth.dk/resources/crispr/
+- crispron.csv: a comma-separated table containing the 30 nt prefix + target + PAM + suffix sequences  and the CRISPRon predicted indel frequencies

 To run the software on your own data, first construct a FASTA file with all the sequences you want to have tested.
 See test/seq.fa for FASTA format.
 Just remember that the program needs at least 30 nucleotides to fit the full target